Research in History of Art

 - Sarah Kelleher, PhD candidate.
 Thesis working title: 'Sculpture's Metamorphoses: A Study of the Work of Maud Cotter, Dorothy Cross and Alice Maher since 2000'.
-Supervisor: Dr Sabine Kriebel.
-More
+Supervised by Dr Sabine Kriebel and Dr Ed Krčma (external).

 - Matthew Whyte, PhD candidate.
 Thesis working title: 'Michelangelo’s Early Visual Sources: Mobility, Cultural Translation and Style'.
-Supervisor: Dr Flavio Boggi.
-More
+Supervised by Dr Flavio Boggi.

 Completed Postgraduate Research